Spinal synovial cyst

 Treatment and prognosis

 The patient is positioned prone, followed by CT guided access into the inferior articular recess using a spinal needle.
-Once an intra-articular location is confirmed with contrast, and communication with the synovial cyst is demonstrated, rupture of the cyst is attempted using a steroid and anaesthetic mixture.
+Once an intra-articular location is confirmed with contrast, and communication with the synovial cyst is demonstrated, rupture of the cyst is attempted using a steroid and anesthetic mixture 7,8.